All of us are aware of our current cellphone usage, over consumption and even addiction. And many of us struggle with it.

 Here Alison shares 5 tips to help you and your teen unplug from technology by taking a digital detox.

-From the beginning, healthy boundaries around screen time are helpful.
-Many parents think carefully about this when they give children their first phone but many do not.
+For example, many parents do think carefully about this when to give children their first phone but many do not.

 Children benefit when parents model this behavior at home.
 Rules and expectations in each household will be different but the key is that you think about what works best for you, your kids and your family.